Medical ID theft is one of the most disruptive and common forms of fraud – do you know how to protect yourself?

 While anyone can become a target of medical ID theft, there are three factors that could put you at higher risk.
 They include:

 - Age: Because medical ID theft often involves social engineering to access a Medicare number or Social Security number, the elderly and minors are at heightened risk.
-They are more susceptible to online scams and phone fraud than other groups.
+They are more susceptible to online phishing scams and phone fraud than other groups.

 - Digital Footprint: Medical identity thieves are very good at aggregating personal information found online and pairing it with other health data they’ve found, such as dates of birth and addresses.
 The more information that exists about you online, the higher the risk of medical ID theft.
 People-search sites, as we’ll cover later, are a big part of this problem.